ayushsingh82/Insight-Ops/README.md

 # InsightOps

-InsightOps is a platform that integrates plugin-eigenavs  that is made by multiple tools and APIs to provide comprehensive tracking of operators, AVS (Active Verification Service), and their related activities.
+InsightOps is a comprehensive platform designed to provide in-depth tracking of operators, Active Verification Services (AVS), and their associated activities.
+As part of our platform, we developed a plugin named plugin-eigenavs, leveraging multiple tools and APIs, including the Dune API, to gather and present vital data on the blockchain ecosystem.